Volunteering in Ireland

 What are the conditions of the Volunteer Visa?

-There are some specific conditions and requirements with regard to those who are eligible to apply for a Volunteer visa and what you can/cannot do with this immigration permission.
+There are some specific conditions and requirements with regard to those who are eligible to apply for a Volunteer visa and what you can/cannot do with this without immigration officer’ permission.

 The eligibility criteria for the Volunteer Visa is as follows: